-Gross Federal Debt.
-Total federal debt, subject to the debt ceiling, basically hit the debt limit of \$16,699,421 million (\$16.7 trillion) in the first week of March 2013, and was held there formally by accounting gimmicks for seven months, through the third week of October.
+Debt Ceiling and the Gross Federal Debt.
+Total federal debt, subject to the debt ceiling, basically hit the debt limit of \$16,699,421 million (\$16.7 trillion) in the first week of March 2013, and was held there formally through the use of accounting gimmicks for seven months, through the third week of October.
 That was after the close of fiscal-year 2013 on September 30th.
 Formally, the year-end gross federal debt was \$16,738,184 million, of which, \$16,699,396 million was subject to the ceiling.
 The debt subject-to-the-ceiling number was held consistently \$25 million shy of the limit for an extended period of time.
+Standard GAAP-based numbers are a little higher, as accrued interest is included.
+(Text continues on page 48.)